inveniosoftware/invenio/docs/developers/git-workflow.rst

 Joe now starts to **review and integrate** the new-feature-b branch.
-This usually takes two rounds: 1) pure reading of the patch can generate some comments; after the round one is over, 2) testing of the patch can generate other comments.
+This usually takes two rounds: 1) pure reading of the patch can generate some comments; after the round one is over, 2) testing the patch can generate other comments.

 If the changes to be done are rather small, then Joe usually does it